Nevermind: Artwork

 The album cover shows a naked baby boy swimming underwater with a U.S. dollar bill on a fishhook just out of his reach.
 According to Cobain, he conceived the idea while watching a television program on water births.
-Cobain mentioned it to Geffen's art director Robert Fisher.
-Fisher found some stock footage of underwater births, but they were too graphic for the record company to use.
+Cobain mentioned it to Geffen's art director Robert Fisher, who found some stock footage of underwater births, but they were too graphic for the record company to use.
 Furthermore, the stock house that controlled the photo of a swimming baby that they chose wanted $7,500 a year for its use.
 Instead, Fisher sent a photographer, Kirk Weddle, to a pool for babies to take pictures.
 Five shots resulted and the band settled on the image of four-month-old Spencer Elden, the son of a friend of Weddle.
 Geffen was concerned that the infant's penis, visible in the photo, would cause offense, and prepared an alternate cover without it; they relented when Cobain said the only compromise he would accept would be a sticker covering the penis reading: "If you're offended by this, you must be a closet pedophile."
 The cover has since been recognized as one of the most famous album covers in popular music.
-A few months after the original baby shot, Weddle also photographed the entire band underwater for a promotional poster.
+On October 28, Weddle also photographed the entire band underwater for a promotional poster.

 The back cover features a photograph of a rubber monkey in front of a collage created by Cobain.
 The collage features photos of raw beef from a supermarket advertisement, images from Dante's Inferno, and pictures of diseased vaginas from Cobain's collection of medical photos.
 Cobain noted, "If you look real close, there is a picture of Kiss in the back standing on a slab of beef."
 The album's liner notes contain no complete lyrics; instead, the liner contains random song lyrics and unused lyrical fragments that Cobain arranged into a poem.

+A year later, "Weird Al" Yankovic parodied the artwork for his album Off the Deep End, replacing the baby with himself wearing a hidden bathing suit, and the dollar with a donut.
+He would later jokingly state "I never really anticipated going full-frontal on any of my album covers."